IQ2i/data-importer/README.md

 }
 ```

-#### ItemProcessor
+#### Batch processor

-When you need to process line by line and execute an action X processed lines, you can implements the [BatchProcessorInterface](Processor/BatchProcessorInterface.php).
+When you need to process line by line and execute an action X processed lines, you have to implement the [BatchProcessorInterface](Processor/BatchProcessorInterface.php).

 Here is an example: